OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 - Store the information somewhere that is accessible to both the host window and dialog box.
 The two windows do not share a common session storage, but *if they have the same domain* (including port number, if any), they share a common [Local Storage](https://www.w3schools.com/html/html5_webstorage.asp).\*

 > [!NOTE]
 > \* There is a bug that will effect your strategy for token handling.
-If the add-in is running in **Office on the web** in either the Safari or Edge browser, the dialog and task pane do not share the same Local Storage, so it cannot be used to communicate between them.
+If the add-in is running in **Office on the web** in either the Safari or Edge browser, the dialog box and task pane do not share the same Local Storage, so it cannot be used to communicate between them.

 #### Use local storage